New DNO Revelations: While He Was Influencing the Shape of the Iraqi Constitution, Peter Galbraith Held Stakes in an Oilfield in Dahuk

 Posted by Reidar Visser on Saturday, 10 October 2009 10:12

-It is widely known that the former US diplomat Peter Galbraith has been one of the most prominent figures in shaping the state structure of Iraq in the period after 2003, especially with his vocal advocacy of various forms of partition solutions for Iraq’s political problems that are reflected in his books and numerous articles in the New York Review of Books, especially in the period from 2004 to 2008.
-Until now, however, it has generally been assumed that Galbraith’s fervent pro-partition propaganda was rooted in an ideological belief in national self-determination and a principled view of radical federalism as the best option for Iraq’s Kurds.
+It is widely known that the former US diplomat Peter Galbraith has been one of the most prominent figures in shaping the state structure of Iraq in the period after 2003, especially with his vocal advocacy of various forms of radical decentralisation and/or partition solutions for Iraq’s political problems that are reflected in his books and numerous articles in the New York Review of Books, especially in the period from 2004 to 2008.
+Until now, though, it has generally been assumed that Galbraith’s fervent pro-partition propaganda was rooted in an ideological belief in national self-determination and a principled view of radical federalism as the best option for Iraq’s Kurds.
 Many have highlighted Galbraith’s experience as a former US diplomat (especially in the Balkans in the 1990s) as key elements of his academic and policy-making credentials.

 27 Responses to “New DNO Revelations: While He Was Influencing the Shape of the Iraqi Constitution, Peter Galbraith Held Stakes in an Oilfield in Dahuk”

-John Eadie said
+1. John Eadie said

 Why the surprise?
 Peter Galbraith is an American.
 Being for an independent Kurdistan is part of the American overall plan of dividing and ruling oil-bearing or oil-pipeline areas so that the US retains or increases it’s overall wealth.
 That he should personally gain from promoting the overall plan is quinessentially American.
 He’s not at all like his Dad, whose ideas are old-fashioned Canadian.

-Alexno said
+2. Alexno said

 Do we know, Reidar, how much the 5 per cent is worth?
 It sounds to me like a kick-back, compensation for services rendered, that is, for “arranging” the deal for DNO.
 No doubt illegal under Norwegian law – as it would be under British law.

-Al-daraji said
+3. Al-daraji said

 Wow!
 I knew there was money involved.
 Because nobody advocates for something stupid unless they are benefiting from it’s consequenses or they are stupid, and Peter G. Is not stupid

-Reidar Visser said
+4. Reidar Visser said

 Alex, briefly, and please note that I’m a little reluctant to say much about the purely financial aspects as it’s the politics of this I know most about, but, anyway: the 5% stake is currently tied to a demand for around USD 250,000,000, supposedly reflecting the value of the stake.
 As I understand it, the Yemeni also has 5% and so their total demand is around 500 million USD.
 According to the financial press, even analysts sympathetic to DNO tend to consider that evaluation a little over the top.